matthewmcnulty/spark-on-kubernetes/README.md

 export PYSPARK_PYTHON=python3
 ```

-Reload this file to apply the changes to your current session.
+Reload this file to apply the changes.

 ```bash
 source ~/.profile
 ```

-Verify that the environment variable is set:
+Verify that the environment variable is set.

 ```bash
 echo $JAVA_HOME